pyiso80/EoBP_04/NOTES.md

 	-       \" 		quotation mark character
 	-       \\ 		backslash character

-- AddTwoIntegers
+- AddTwoIntegers Example

-- Variables
+# Variables
 - location to store some kind of value inside RAM
 - has name
 - use the name to use the value stored

-- Making new variables
+### Making new variables

         int myVariable;

 - Type of variables
-	- **int**, **double**, **boolean**, **char**
+	-       int, double, boolean, char
-	- **String** (technically it’s not the type of variable, it’s ref type)
+	-       String (technically it's not the type of variable, it's ref type)
 	- and many others

-- int vs double
+### int vs double

+    int

-	int used for counting (how many)
+used for counting (how many)

+    double

-	double for measurements (how much)
+for measurements (how much)

-- variable declaration
+### variable declaration
 - Sets aside memory location for storing a value.
 - Variables must be declared before they can be used.
 - Examples:
     -       int myAge;
     -       double temperature;
     -       String myName
     -       In general **type name**; (general format)

-- Assignment: Stores a value into a variable.
+### Assignment: Stores a value into a variable.
 - assign value to variable
 -       temperature = 27.3;
 - temperature is variable name here
 - temperature variable must have been declared
+- In general,
-    - In general, variableName = expression;
+-       variableName = expression;
 - we'll see what are expressions in a minute
-    - def:
-        -

 - Assignment Examples:
-    - // integer values <br>int num; <br>num = 5;
+    -  integer values
+    -       int num;
+            num = 5;
+    - real values
+    -       double fraction;
-    - // real values <br> double fraction;<br>fraction = 0.2;
+    -       fraction = 0.2;
-    - // a single letter <br> char letter; <br>letter = ‘c’;
+    - a single letter
+    -       char letter;
+    -       letter = 'c';
     - // true or false <br> boolean isLove; <br> isLove = true;
     - // use of expression <br>double myGPA; <br> myGPA = 1.0 + 2.25;
 - Declare and Initialize